HMS Frolic (1820): Description

 The Cherokee-class brig-sloops were designed by Henry Peake, they were nicknamed 'coffin brigs' for the large number that either wrecked or foundered in service, but modern analysis has not revealed any obvious design faults.
 They were probably sailed beyond their capabilities by inexperienced captains tasked to perform arduous and risky duties.
 Whatever their faults, they were nimble; quick to change tack and, with a smaller crew, more economical to run.
 Frolic displaced 297 LT and measured 90 ft 1 in long at the gundeck.
 She had a beam of 24 ft 8 in, a depth of hold of 11 ft, a deep draught of 9 ft 10 in and a tonnage of 23519/94 tons burthen.
 The ships had a complement of 52 men when fully manned, but only 33 as a packet ship.
-The armament of the Cherokee class consisted of ten muzzle-loading, smoothbore guns: eight 18 lb carronades and two 6 lb guns postioned in the bow for use as chase guns.
+The armament of the Cherokee class consisted of ten muzzle-loading, smoothbore guns: eight 18 lb carronades and two 6 lb guns positioned in the bow for use as chase guns.